 How to create a text-only email in your GetResponse account

 Editor’s note: Please keep in mind this process shows you how you can create a plain text email using the old GetResponse Email Creator.
-We’ll update this section as soon as the new Email Creator lets you create this type of messages, too.
+The plain text version of the email is created automatically for you in the GetResponse New Email Creator.

 1) In the “Messages” link in the upper navigation bar, click “Create Newsletter”.